Richard Cornthwaite Lambert: Early life

-The son of the Reverend Richard U Lambert, vicar of Christ Church, Bradford on Avon, Somerset and his wife Agnes née Stanton, he was educated at Shrewsbury School and Trinity College, Cambridge, graduating with honours in history.
+The son of the Rev. Richard Umfraville Lambert, vicar of Christ Church, Bradford on Avon, Somerset and his wife Agnes née Stanton, he was born at Wells, co.
+Carlow.
+He was educated at Shrewsbury School, and matriculated in 1866 at Trinity College, Cambridge, graduating B.A. with honours in history in 1889, M.A. in 1926.

 He travelled widely in Europe and the Middle East before being called to the bar at the Inner Temple in 1892.
 He practised law on the Midland Circuit.
 In 1893 he married Lilian Burman of Four Oaks, Warwickshire, with whom he had 3 children.
 One of his sons was Richard S. Lambert, who was to become editor of The Listener.

 Political career

 He joined the Liberal Party.
 He sat on the Executive Committee of the London Liberal Federation.
 He stood as a Liberal candidate at Sheffield Ecclesall in 1906, at Sheffield Attercliffe at a by-election in 1909, and Portsmouth in January 1910.

 In 1907 he attempted to win a London County Council seat at West Islington for the Liberal-backed Progressive Party but was unsuccessful.
 However, in March 1910 he was elected to the London County Council at the second attempt;